Catacombs of Paris

 History of the Catacombs

-In 1786, to fight the epidemics and illnesses that were devastating the city’s population, the Government decided to move the corpses and skeletons of various cemeteries to the tunnels.
+In 1786, to fight the epidemics and illnesses that were devastating the city’s population, the Government decided to move the corpses and skeletons from various cemeteries to the tunnels.

-Of the 186 miles (300 km) of tunnels, only a small portion is open for tourists.
+Of the 186 mi (300 km) of catacombs that have been excavated, only a small part can currently be visited.

 Visiting the Catacombs